abz-conf/abz-conf.github.io/.github/src/content/site/2027/Accommodation.md

 - [B&B Hotel Braga Lamaçães](https://www.hotel-bb.com/pt/hotel/braga-lamacaes)
 - [Holiday Inn Braga](https://www.ihg.com/holidayinn/hotels/gb/en/braga-portugal/bgzga/hoteldetail?cm_mmc=GoogleMaps-_-HI-_-PT-_-BGZGA)

-Many more options can be found in the city center which is also a short taxi or bus ride from the venue (or a nice 30-40m walk for those who enjoy walking).
+Many more options can be found in the city center which is also a short taxi or bus ride from the venue (or a nice 30-40 minute walk for those who enjoy walking).
 In the city center you will also find a wider variety of restaurants, cafes, and shops.
-Check out Booking, AirBnb, or Google Maps for options.
+Check out Booking, Airbnb, or Google Maps for options.